- About Us

 - Giving Opportunities

 Félix de la Concha was born in León, Spain, in 1962.
 From 1981 to 1985 he studied at the Facultad de Bellas Artes in Madrid.
 He was awarded the Prix de Rome at the Academia de Bellas Artes in 1989, and worked in Rome until 1994.
-In 1995 he moved to the United States with his wife, poet Ana Merino.
-He resides in Iowa City, Iowa, and Madrid, Spain.

 His paintings are always done on site, in order to capture an accurate light, and study the passage of time.
 He focuses on architectural subjects, not only with prominent buildings, such as Fallingwater but also on common and even deteriorated places (gas stations, street lights, abandoned trailers, burned houses…).
 He does individual compositions and very often series of paintings and polyptychs.